Mattamorphic/github-webhook-tester/README.md

 - Print system logs to the console
 - Print the payload logs to the output file designated in `--outputFile`
 - This will use `./example/spec.js`
+- The `:owner/:repo` will be taken from the .env file

 See a full breakdown of the options below